KaiReichart/streamdeck-clockify/README.md

 # Hassle-free time tracking using [Elgato Stream Deck](https://www.elgato.com/en/gaming/stream-deck) and [Clockify](https://clockify.me/)

 This is a fork of the awesome [Toggl integration by tobimori](https://github.com/tobimori/streamdeck-toggl), modified to work with clockify instead of toggl.

+Note: I am in no way affiliated with clockify nor is this plugin endorsed or linked to clockify in any way.

 ## ✏️ Setup